gesundkrank/jQuery.xml/README.md

 ## Browser Compability
-- working in all current versions of Firefox, Chrome, Opera and IE
+Working with all current versions of Firefox, Chrome, Opera and IE Not working with IE<v9.0
-- not working in IE<v9.0